Iverson748/EDM-Portfolio/Midterm Lab Task 2/Readme.md

 Split the columns (Salary Estimate, Location, Size).

-Change the columns to appropriate data types (Currency, Text).
+Change the columns to appropriate data types.

-Filter columns (Competitors, Revenue, Industry to remove negative values).
+Filter columns .

-Remove unnecessary columns to avoid redundancy (Company Name ratings, extra descriptions).
+Remove unnecessary columns to avoid redundancy .

 Save the M Language to a notepad.